blippar/aragorn/README.md

 > A request error can be an HTTP error while trying to make the request for example.
 Those errors will be retried 3 times, with a 30s pause in between each try.
 A failure is not retried.

 Where the failures/errors are reported and how they are reported depends on the notifier configured.
-For now the only one implemented is the SlackNotifer.
+For now the only one implemented is the SlackNotifier.
 It is set at the initialization of a tests suite.
 During a tests suite execution, it stacks every potential failure and/or error.
 At then end of the exectution of the suite, it will send a notification describing what happened if there was any failure or error.
 If everything ran without any issue, no notification is sent.

 # Quick Start